MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/datamarts/datamarts-analyze.md

 ## Analyze outside the editor

 Datamarts provide a SQL DQL (query) experience through your own development environment – such as SSMS or Azure Data Studio.
 You must run the latest version of the tools and authenticate using Azure Active Directory or MFA.
-The login process is the same as the sign in process for Power BI.
+The login process is the same as the sign-in process for Power BI.

 ### When to Use In-Built Querying vs External SQL Tooling